 Yahuweh’s Grace toward us, as well as our separation unto Yahuweh, are for the purpose of obedience to The Faith—obedience to the doing of Yahuweh’s judgments!
 Again, our obedience is the very purpose for the Grace Yahushua gives us, as He lives and walks in us day-by-day.

 The Book of Hebrews tells us the blood of Yahushua is the Blood of the Everlasting Covenant.
-The passages in Psalms tell us the same covenant that was made with Abraham, was confirmed for a Law, and also for an Everlasting Covenant between Yahuweh and His people, including those grafted-in to Israel.
+The passages in Psalms tell us the same covenant that was made with Abraham, was confirmed for a Law, and also for an Everlasting Covenant between Yahuweh and His people, including Gentiles grafted-in by Messiah.

 If we have been grafted-in to the New and Everlasting Covenant by faith in Yahushua, then we have now become part of the Tree of the commonwealth of Israel; we are thus held accountable for walking in the provisions of the Everlasting Covenant!

 But how is our eternal condition affected by our keeping Yahuweh’s judgments, His ordinances, His prescribed order?
 Let’s see what the Scriptures tell us about this, and about choosing our inheritance.